AsaRy13/cse210-projects/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

+This repository was cloned by Ryan Fletcher and he will use it through out the semester to learn more about C#, Git, and anything else CSE 210 teaches.